 According to the product website, the Dream Weighted Blanket is suitable only for children weighing 30 lbs or more, who can remove the blanket themselves.

-It is best for children aged 3–8 years and not suitable for children under 3 years or still using a crib.
+It is best for children aged 3–8 years and not suitable for those under 3 years or still using a crib.

-The company claims that the lightweight, moisture-wicking, breathable fabric is suitable for use year-round.
+The company claims that the lightweight, moisture-wicking, breathable fabric is suitable for year-round use.
 The even distribution of pressure may mimic the feeling of being hugged.